 -Host Families provide participants with their own room, two meals a day, and laundry.
 Some homestays are nuclear families with children, while others are couples without children, single adults, or sometimes university students with a room available in their flat.
 Be sure to note preferences in the questionnaire and we will try to meet requests when possible.

 -Participants in the Student Residence will live with up to three other international interns or students, dorm style.
 Participants have a single room, shared bath, kitchen, and living room.
 The residences include internet access and furnished kitchens.
 Please note, no food is included.
 The Student Residence is available early June through mid September, and sporadic availability throughout the academic year.
 Take a walking tour of Dublin with Ryan and see one of the student residences here.

 Start Dates: We ask that all participants arrive in Dublin on a Sunday.
 Orientation will take place Monday, and then the first day of the internship is typically Tuesday.
 Programs are available year-round, but during the summer, we have set arrival dates for group orientations.
-Summer 2017 Arrival Dates: May 21, May 28, June 11, June 25, July 9

 The following days are public holidays in Ireland.
 Most companies are closed these days, so expect to have a day off.
 If you are arriving during the weekend, you will not begin your program until the day after the holiday.

 - 1st January (if New Years Day is on the weekend then the 1st Monday in January)